world-class/REPL/websites/README.md

 - [Version Museum](https://www.versionmuseum.com) - _"Version Museum showcases the visual history of popular websites, operating systems, applications, and games that have shaped our lives.
 Much like walking through a real-life museum, this site focuses on the design changes of historic versions of technology, rather than just the written history behind it."_

+# Terminal / Command-line interface

+- [Asciinema](https://asciinema.org) - _"Record and share your terminal sessions, the right way."_

 # Typing faster

 - [10FastFingers](https://10fastfingers.com) - _"Test & Improve your Typing Speed with our free Typing Games."_
+- [Keybr](https://keybr.com) - _"Typing Lessons.
+Take typing speed test, practice your touch typing skills, learn to type faster and with fewer errors with this free online typing tutor."_
 - [Typing.io](https://typing.io) - _"Typing.io is a typing tutor/trainer for programmers.
 Typing.io's lessons are based on open source code, allow you to practice typing the key sequences that appear in real code."_

 # Variety